Republic of Taiwan: Territory

 Currently, the territory under the actual control of the Republic of China is the Taiwan, Penghu, Kinmen, Matsu and some minor islands, with the island of Taiwan as the main body.
 Among them, the Kinmen, Matsu and some minor islands are "overseas islands" that traditionally do not belong to Taiwan.
 (Only Taiwan and Penghu belong to the 'Taiwan Province', even under the current administrative district of the Republic of China.)

 For these reasons, how the territory of "Republic of Taiwan" should be defined is controversial.
 While some proponents of independence argue that the ROC's effective controlling territory should be inherited, others argue that areas other than Taiwan and Penghu are not "Republic of Taiwan" territory.

-Use in a foreign
+Use in foreign nations

-In April 2002, U.S. President George W. Bush welcomed Taiwan to the World Trade Organization (WTO) as “Taipei, Republic of China,” but also used the phrase "Republic of Taiwan".
+In April 2002, U.S. President George W. Bush welcomed Taiwan to the World Trade Organization as “Taipei, Republic of China,” but also used the phrase "Republic of Taiwan".

 On Jan.
 11, 2017, Nicaragua's President Daniel Ortega invited then-Taiwan President Tsai Ing-wen to his inauguration, referring to Taiwan as the "Republic of Taiwan" (República de Taiwán) rather than the "Republic of China" (República de China).
 When the Honduras's government president or his officials visited Taiwan (2016) and other international events, the term "Republic of Taiwan" was often used.
 The Ministry of Foreign Affairs of El Salvador used the term "Republic of Taiwan" to refer to Taiwan before it broke off diplomatic relations with Taiwan on August 21, 2018.